 - possible linguistic certification or useful documentation to certify belonging to one of the provided cases of exemption

-- CV and Cover Letter for verification of your personal preparation
+- CV for verification of your personal preparation

 Students and particular cases